jonghkim/jonghkim.github.io/_pages/about.md

 ### Research Experience
 - **Digital Economics and Enterprise Research Lab, KAIST** (May 2015~Feb 2017)
     - Employ both ML and Econometrics to Explore Researches in Information Systems and Economics of IS (Advisor: Dr. Byungtae Lee)
+    - Accepted Three Conference Papers in ICIS 2016 (Acceptance Rate < 20%) and Awarded for the Most Innovative Research-in-Progress Award (Runner-Up)in ICIS 2016

 - **Computational Mathematical Science Lab, UNIST** (Sep 2011~Feb 2015)
     - Research and Study for Complex Network and Numerical Methods for Differential Equations (Advisor: Dr. Bongsoo Jang)
+    - Pulished a Paper in AIP Advances (Compressed Representation of the Hamiltonian Matrix) and Selected as a Undergraduate Research
+Opportunity Program (Optimal Control Strategies of Lotka–Volterra Equation)

 ### Industrial Experience
 - **December & Company Asset Management, Seoul, South Korea** (Apr 2019~Current)